nestauk/ojd_daps_skills/documentation/docs/index.md

 Welcome to the documentation of Nesta's skills extractor library version 1.0.0.

 This page contains information on how to install and use Nesta's skills extraction library.
-The skills library allows you to extract skills from job advertisments and map then onto a skills taxonomy of choice.
-The package has been built with the [ESCO skills taxonomy](https://esco.ec.europa.eu/en) in mind.
+The skills library allows you to extract skills from job advertisments and map then onto a skills taxonomy of your choice.

-If you'd like to learn more about the models used in the library, please refer to the [model card page](http://127.0.0.1:8000/modelcard/).
+If you'd like to learn more about the models used in the library, please refer to the [model card page](https://nestauk.github.io/ojd_daps_skills/modelcard/).

 ## Installation

-`pip install ojd_daps_skills` #can we change it to extract skills?
+`pip install ojd_daps_skills`

 ## Pre-defined configurations

-There are currently two configurations available for running the skills extraction algorithm.
+There are currently three configurations available for running the skills extraction algorithm.

 1. `extract_skills_toy` - Configuration for a toy taxonomy example, useful for testing.
 2. `extract_skills_esco` - Configuration for extracting skills and matching them to the [ESCO](https://esco.ec.europa.eu/en) skills taxonomy.
+3. `extract_skills_lightcast` - Configuration for extracting skills and matching them to the [lightcast](https://skills.lightcast.io/) skills taxonomy.

-These configurations contain all the information about parameter values, and trained model and data locations.
+These configurations contain information about parameter values, trained models and data locations.

-## Using ExtractSkills
+## Using Nesta's Skills Extractor library

 You can extract skills from job adverts and then map them onto a taxonomy of your choice.
 In this instance, we map onto a toy taxonomy.